-For this tutorial we will set our GPIO mode to reference the physical numbering of the pins rather than the actual numbering.
-This is a little easier to understand/remember as all the pins are numbered in order.
+For this tutorial, we will set our GPIO mode to reference the physical numbering of the pins rather than the actual numbering.
+This numbering is a little easier to understand/remember as all the pins are numbered in order.

-We also setup our GPIO pins to be either outputs or inputs.
-For example, we want to detect motion so our PIR sensor will be an input.
+We also set up our GPIO pins to be either outputs or inputs.
+For example, we want to detect motion so our PIR sensor will be input.
 On the other hand, our piezo buzzer is going to need to act as an output.

 import RPi.GPIO as GPIO import time pir_sensor = 11 piezo = 7 GPIO.setmode(GPIO.BOARD) GPIO.setup(piezo,GPIO.OUT) GPIO.setup(pir_sensor, GPIO.IN) current_state = 0

-In this next part we have an infinite while loop.
-This means it will never exit because it is always true.
+In this next part, we have an infinite while loop.
+This loop means it will never exit because it is always true.
 (You can still cancel the script by press ctrl+c in the terminal).

 We begin by putting the script to sleep for 0.1 seconds.
-After this we get current state of the sensor and if it is 1 (eg. detected motion) then we run the code inside the if statement.
-If it isn’t 1, then we continue to loop constantly checking the sensor.
+After this, we get the current state of the sensor, and if it is 1 (e.g. detected motion), then we run the code inside the if statement.
+If it isn’t 1, then we continue to loop continually checking the sensor.

 The code in the if statement sends the piezo buzzer to high that should emit a noise.
 The script will do this for a second then turn the buzzer off.
-After this it will wait for another 5 seconds before exiting the if statement and then checking the Raspberry Pi PIR sensor again.
+After this, it will wait for another 5 seconds before exiting the if statement and then rechecking the Raspberry Pi PIR sensor.

 try: while True: time.sleep(0.1) current_state = GPIO.input(pir_sensor) if current_state == 1: print("GPIO pin %s is %s" % (pir_sensor, current_state)) GPIO.output(piezo,True) time.sleep(1) GPIO.output(piezo,False) time.sleep(5) except KeyboardInterrupt: pass finally: GPIO.cleanup()